y3llowfellow/energyindependence/README.md

 # Energy Independence

-This tool scans a specified geographical area from a GeoJSON file to detect solar panels and outputs the results as GeoJSON files with polygon shapes for each detected solar panel.
+This tool scans a specified geographical area from a GeoJSON file to measure energy independence, outputs the results as GeoJSON files with polygon shapes for each detected solar panel.

 ## Dependencies